P\'olya urns on hypergraphs: Introduction

 The proofs of Theorems \ref{Thm-injective} and \ref{thm-not-injective} follow very closely the approach used to prove Theorem \ref{thm-graphs}, which consists of writing $x(n)$ as a {\em stochastic approximation algorithm}, i.e. as a small perturbations of a vector field $F$, see Section~\ref{s-saa}.
 By the work of Benaïm \cite{Benaim-96,Benaim-99}, it is possible to relate the limiting behavior of $x(n)$ with dynamical properties of $F$.

+The present article uses in great extent the tools developed in \cite{BBCL-15,CL-14,Lim-16}.
 One contribution of our work is to identify the combinatorial object that is related to the equilibria set of $F$, which is the {\em incidence matrix} of the hypergraph, see Section \ref{ss.notation} for the definition.
-When restricted to $\Gamma$ (which is the tangent space of the simplex $\Delta^{m-1}$), this matrix provides the space of candidates for limits of $x(n)$, which is a subset $\mathfs J$ of an affine subspace of $\R^m$.
+This notion was not present in the previous cited works, and its introduction to the subject greatly clarifies the relationship between $x(n)$ and the vector field $F$.
+When restricted to $\Gamma$ (which is the tangent space of the simplex $\Delta^{m-1}$), the incidence matrix provides the space of candidates for limits of $x(n)$, which is a subset $\mathfs J$ of an affine subspace parallel to $K={\rm ker}(I(H)\restriction_{\Gamma})$.
 We point out that our result applies, in particular, to Pólya urns on graphs, in which the role of the incidence matrix was not evident, and rather the adjacency matrix was used.

 Another contribution of our work is to show that, for points in the interior of $\mathfs J$, the behavior of $F$ in the transverse direction to $\mathfs J$ is contractive, see Lemma \ref{lemma-neg-eig}.
 The proof of this fact for graphs was wrongly obtained in \cite{Lim-16}, so we take the chance to correct this issue.